BLAAC PD Q&A

 You may help scientists learn more about Parkinson’s disease in Black and African American people.
 This information could lead to Parkinson’s tests and treatments for Black and African American people.
 Those resources might help people of other backgrounds too.

-In addition, you will be compensated $25 for your participation.
+You will be compensated $25 for your participation.

 What are the risks of joining this study?